muliyaraghav/CarND-LaneLines-P1/writeup_template.md

   * Image Bottom Left & Right Corners (Full Image Height from 0) for fixing Bottom Vertices of ROI I found these Points to be Optimum for fixing the ROI that includes both the Left & Right Lane Lines up to a Distance up to Horizon.
 * "ignore_mask_color" is the Fill Color for filling pixels inside the polygon defined by "vertices" .
 I used 255 to Fill White.

-I then Applied the Mask to extract the Image only where, the Mask Pixels are Non-Zero.
-Using the cv2 Function cv2.bitwise_and(img, mask) (i.e., Input Image '&' ROI Mask), where img is the Edge detected Image and mask is the Mask that I prepared above.
+I then Applied the Mask to extract the Image.
+For this, I used the cv2 Function cv2.bitwise_and(img, mask) (i.e., Input Image '&' ROI Mask), where img is the Edge detected Image and mask is the Mask that I prepared above.

 The output image of this step on the example image "solidWhiteRight.jpg" and the vertices of the Polygon used for Region of Interest are as below.